erinhay/snia-zband/README.md

 * Jones D.O., et al., 2019, [ApJ](http://dx.doi.org/10.3847/1538-4357/ab2bec), [881, 19](https://ui.adsabs.harvard.edu/abs/2019ApJ...881...19J/abstract)

 ## Notebooks
-In this folder, there is a notebook which recreates the figures in Hayes+24.
-You will also find a py script (`py/utils.py`) and a stylesheet (`stylesheet/zband.mplstyle`) to assist with plotting in the notebook.
+In this folder, there are a set of jupyter notebooks that recreate versions of the figures in Hayes+24.
+You will also find a py script (`py/utils.py`) and a stylesheet (`stylesheet/zband.mplstyle`) to assist with plotting in the notebooks.

-The example notebook takes advantage of the data available in the Tables folder in this repository.
+The notebooks takes advantage of the data available in the Tables folder in this repository.
 You may adjust choices of the sample selection cuts, mass step location, or subset of data included in the BayeSN fits to see the effects on the RMS of the Hubble residuals and the size of the mass step.

 ## Tables
 In this folder, you will find three tables:
-* `full.csv`: a table with the necessary data to re-create the sample and results from Hayes+2024; the columns in the table are:
+* `full.csv`: a table with the necessary data to re-create the sample and results from Hayes+2024
   * `SNID`: the name of each object
   * `SURVEY`: if the object comes from YSE DR1 ("YSE") or Founation DR1 ("FOUNDATION")
   * `RA`: the right ascension of the object, in degrees